Creamy Artichoke Soup

 - 1 medium-size baking potato-chopped into small pieces

 - dash of cayenne pepper

-- 1 Tbsp. grated pecorino cheese, and extra for serving
+- Optional: 1 Tbsp. grated Pecorino cheese, and extra for serving

 - fresh thyme, to garnish

-In a medium sauce pan, sauté onion and garlic in olive oil on low heat.
+- In a medium saucepan, sauté onion and garlic in olive oil on low heat.
 Simmer for about 3 to 4 minutes, until the onions are softened and translucent.
-Add in the frozen artichokes and salt.
+Add in the artichokes and salt.
 Cover and simmer on low heat for 2 minutes.
-Stir occasionally, this will allow the artichokes to infuses with the onions and garlic.
+Stir occasionally, this will allow the artichokes to infuse with the onions and garlic.

 - Pour in vegetable broth, and water, and add in the chopped potato, and cayenne pepper.
 Bring to a boil.
 Cover again, and lower heat to simmer the soup for 20 minutes.
 Set aside to cool for a while before you blend or puree.

 - Once the soup cools down.
 Pour into a blender, or you can use an immersion hand blender and puree into a smooth and creamy texture.
 If using a blender, pour soup back into the pot.
 (Final step is optional) Before serving, stir in one tablespoon of grated Pecorino cheese.
 Taste and season with salt to taste.

 - Ladle soup into bowls and garnish with a sprinkle of fresh thyme on top.
 Serve with extra grated pecorino cheese at the table.